aron-sanders/port-scanner/readme.md

 ## Instructions

-Run using `pytest -n auto` or `pytest -n <num of CPU cores>`.
-This leverages the `pytest-xdist` plugin and allows us to run multiple scans in parallel.

 To change the default port range use `--port_range=<range>`.
 To change the default configuration file name or location use `--config_file=<path to config file>`.